IdrisAkintobi/idris-express-app/README.md

 ```

 ## Test coverage
-- Make sure you write test to cover your application using supertest and jest
+- Test is written to using supertest and jest

 ### Test
 - Test for a GET request